Vertical launching system: Cold launch

-The advantage of the cold-launch system is in its safety: should a missile engine malfunction during launch, the cold-launch system can eject the missile, reducing or eliminating the threat.
+The advantage of the cold-launch system is in its safety: if a missile engine malfunctions during launch, the cold-launch system can eject the missile, reducing or eliminating the threat.
 For this reason, Russian VLSs are often designed with a slant so that a malfunctioning missile will land in the water instead of on the ship's deck.
 As missile size grows, the benefits of ejection launching increase.
 Above a certain size, a missile booster cannot be safely ignited within the confines of a ship's hull.
-Most modern ICBMs and SLBMs are cold-launched.
+Most modern intercontinental ballistic missiles and submarine-launched ballistic missiles are cold-launched.
 Russia produces both grid systems and a revolver arrangement with more than one missile per lid for its cold launch system.
 Russia also uses a cold launch system for some of its vertical launch missile systems, e.g., the Tor missile system.

+The United Kingdom's Common Anti-Air Modular Missile (CAMM) family of missiles utilises a similar cold-launching system, referred to as "soft-vertical-launch", and actively markets the advantages of the system.
+Soft-launch provides the missile with a reduce interception rate allowing for shorter ranged engagements, reduces the infrared homing signature of the ship and the obscurant of visibility by rendering the ship in efflux for several minutes; and most notably, the lack of hot efflux and reduced stress on the ship's structure allows for a much greater choice of launch systems, such as the lighter "Mushroom Farm" launcher whilst also still enabling installation into the heavier Mark 41 in a quad-pack or dual-packed configuration (two or four missiles per cell) for a costly, but more space efficient option.

 Concentric canister launch

 Some warships of China's People's Liberation Army Navy use a concentric canister launch (CCL) system that can launch using both hot and cold methods in the cell module, onboard the Type 052D destroyer and the Type 055 destroyer.
 The universal launch system is offered for export.

-Older Chinese ships use single launch system: Type 052C destroyers, for example, use a cold launch system; Type 054A frigates, a hot launch system.
+Older Chinese ships use single launch system: Type 052C destroyers use a cold launch system, while Type 054A frigates use a hot launch system.